8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 Are dentures covered by insurance plans?

 Most dental insurance plans include some restorative coverage, but it may be limited to a certain percentage of the cost.
-The cost of dentures can be covered, but it is up to your insurance provider.
+Your insurance provider determines whether the cost of dentures is covered.
 Contact your provider directly for specific coverage options.

 Schedule a Dental Exam and Consultation

-If you are missing teeth and interested in getting dentures in Columbia, MD, schedule an appointment with Dr. Becker.
-He will discuss your cosmetic goals and budget concerns to determine which kind of dentures are right for you.
+If you’re missing teeth and want dentures in Columbia, MD, schedule an appointment with Dr. Becker.
+He’ll discuss your cosmetic goals and budget concerns to determine which kind of dentures are right for you.